adamcatley/adamcatley.github.io/docs/AirTag.md

     >*"Identifiers rotate several times per day"* - [Source](https://youtu.be/DEbm2iG1TNU?t=117)

-    **Reality**: The Airtag changes the identity it broadcasts once per day, at 04:00AM local.
-Alternatively, it changes once every 24 hours after a power cycle while separated from its owner's device.
+    **Reality**: The Airtag changes the identity it broadcasts once per day, at 04:00AM local, when it is separated from its owner's device.
+Alternatively, it changes once every 24 hours after a power cycle occurs.
 Apple requires Bluetooth accessories to change their identity every 15 minutes, including other FindMy devices.
-AirTag only updates the last byte of its BLE advertisement data.
+However, AirTag only updates the last byte of its BLE advertisement data.
 The BLE device address, and public key, remain static until the next day.
+Note: AirTag only starts broadcasting when it is away from its owner's device, with a new identity generated upon disconnection.

     **Impact**: An AirTag user can be uniquely identified and tracked, by anybody within Bluetooth range, for the remainder of the day.
 This is likely to include going to their home.